great-expectations/great_expectations/docs/reference/checkpoints_and_actions.md

 :::

-The `batch.validate()` method evaluates one Batch of data against one Expectation Suite and returns a dictionary of validation results.
+The `batch.validate()` method evaluates one Batch of data against one Expectation Suite and returns a dictionary of Validation Results.
 This is sufficient when you explore your data and get to know Great Expectations.
 When deploying Great Expectations in a real data pipeline, you will typically discover additional needs:

 * Validating a group of Batches that are logically related (for example, a Checkpoint for all staging tables).
 * Validating a Batch against several Expectation Suites (for example, run three suites to protect a machine learning model `churn.critical`, `churn.warning`, `churn.drift`).
-* Doing something with the validation results (for example, saving them for later review, sending notifications in case of failures, etc.).
+* Doing something with the Validation Results (for example, saving them for later review, sending notifications in case of failures, etc.).

 Checkpoints provide a convenient abstraction for bundling the validation of a Batch (or Batches) of data against an